-- The department develop and offer a training course for persons providing HIV counseling.
-The training shall include course information relating to special needs of persons with positive HIV test results, importance including the intervention early and treatment and recognition of psychosocial needs. - (b) The department shall maintain a registry of persons who successfully complete the training course. - (c) The department may charge a fee for the course to persons other than employees of entities receiving state or federal funds for HIV counseling and testing programs through a contract with the department. - (d) The board shall set the fee in an amount that is reasonable and necessary to cover the costs of providing the course.
+- (a) The department shall develop and offer a training course for persons providing HIV counseling.
+The training course shall include information relating to the special needs of persons with positive HIV test results, including the importance of early intervention and treatment and recognition of psychosocial needs. - (b) The department shall maintain a registry of persons who successfully complete the training course. - (c) The department may charge a fee for the course to persons other than employees of entities receiving state or federal funds for HIV counseling and testing programs through a contract with the department. - (d) The board shall set the fee in an amount that is reasonable and necessary to cover the costs of providing the course.